 These commands can be run from any node where the HDFS configuration is available.
-The command uses configuration to determine the Namenodes in the cluster and starts the Namenode process on those nodes.
-The datanodes are started on nodes specified in the slaves file.
-The script can be used as reference for building your own scripts for starting and stopping the cluster.
+The command uses the configuration to determine the Namenodes in the cluster and then starts the Namenode process on those nodes.
+The Datanodes are started on the nodes specified in the slaves file.
+The script can be used as a reference for building your own scripts to start and stop the cluster.

-Note that Balander only balances the data and does not balance the namespace.
+Note that Balancer only balances the data and does not balance the namespace.
 For the complete command usage, see balancer.

 Decommissioning is similar to prior releases.
-The nodes that need to be decomissioned are added to the exclude file at all the Namenode.
+The nodes that need to be decomissioned are added to the exclude file at all of the Namenodes.
 Each Namenode decommissions its Block Pool.
-When all the Namenodes finish decommissioning a datanode, the datanode is considered to be decommissioned.
+When all the Namenodes finish decommissioning a Datanode, the Datanode is considered decommissioned.

-Step 1: To distributed an exclude file to all the Namenodes, use the following command:
+Step 1: To distribute an exclude file to all the Namenodes, use the following command:

-Similar to Namenode status web page, a Cluster Web Console is added in federation to monitor the federated cluster at http://<any_nn_host:port>/dfsclusterhealth.jsp.
+Similar to the Namenode status web page, when using federation a Cluster Web Console is available to monitor the federated cluster at http://<any_nn_host:port>/dfsclusterhealth.jsp.
 Any Namenode in the cluster can be used to access this web page.